 - To highlight the works of scientists of colour, both throughout history and today.

-The POC2 team are dedicated to writing about people of colour who have succeeded in STEM despite the obstacles they have faced.
+We are dedicated to writing about people of colour who have succeeded in STEM despite the obstacles they have faced.
 There are many interesting individuals, as well as amazing examples of science in communities across the world and throughout history, that we rarely hear about and are seldom featured in mainstream curriculums.
-Please see our blog and in progress pages for more information and to see what it coming soon.
+Below is a couple of our favourite posts but you can find them all on our blog!